WWFN-FM

-WQPD (100.1 MHz) is a radio station broadcasting an urban gospel music format.
-Licensed to Lake City, South Carolina, United States, the station serves the Florence area.
-The station is currently owned by Cumulus Media.
-WQPD began simulcasting sister WBZF in Hartsville to give more coverage to the Florence, SC area.
+WWFN-FM (100.1 MHz) is a radio station licensed to Lake City, South Carolina, United States, serving the Florence area.
+The station is owned by Cumulus Media and broadcasts a sports radio format.

 History

 Originally WGFG-FM, the station played beautiful music prior to the late 1980s, switching first to MOR and then to country music, at which time the station became WQTR "Q-100".
 The WWFN call sign was chosen when the station became an oldies station with the name "Fun 100".
 Over the years, WWFN/WWFN-FM has also played classic rock and CHR.